AngleSharp/AngleSharp.Diffing/README.md

 - [Difference engine internals](/docs/DiffingEngineInternals.md)

 ## Acknowledgments
-Big thanks to [Florian Rappl](https://github.com/FlorianRappl) from the AngleSharp team for providing ideas, input and sample code for working with AngleSharp.
+- [Florian Rappl](https://github.com/FlorianRappl) from the AngleSharp team for providing ideas, input and sample code for working with AngleSharp.

-Another shout-out goes to [XMLUnit](https://www.xmlunit.org).
-It is a great XML diffing library, and it has been a great inspiration for creating this library.
+- [XMLUnit](https://www.xmlunit.org) has been a great inspiration for creating this library.